samuelludwig/sem-project/use_case_documents/aircraft.md

 **Step by Step:**

+ 1. Verify the ID of the aircraft, if one is not present, assign a new ID.
- 1. Verify the parts needed to create the aircraft.
+ 2. Verify the parts needed to create the aircraft.
- 2. Verify that the parts to create the aircraft are on hand and in the necessary amount.
+ 3. Verify that the parts to create the aircraft are on hand and in the necessary amount.
- 3. Combine parts according to engineer instruction to create the aircraft.
+ 4. Combine parts according to engineer instruction to create the aircraft.
- 4. Verify that inventory is updated for aircraft and parts on hand.
+ 5. Verify that inventory is updated for aircraft and parts on hand.

 **IO:**